 The acoustic buoys will be able to pick up large and small cetacean calls.
-If high priority species are acoustically detected (i.e. North Pacific right and blue whales), the acoustician will alert the Chief Scientist, and at their discretion, the vessel will cease standard visual survey operations and break trackline.
-Additional sonobuoys will be deployed simultaneously to attempt to localize on the calling animal.
-If an estimated position is obtained, the acoustician will alert the Chief Scientist, and the vessel will proceed to that location.
-The workshop noted that a protocol for determining whether to close on blue whales will need to be developed since they can be detected at distances that would greatly reduce the amount of time available for completing survey tracklines.
-It was agreed that communication between the acoustician and the cruise leader would be critical in reaching a decision in these situations.
+If high-priority species are acoustically detected (i.e., North Pacific right and blue whales), the Acoustician will alert the Chief Scientist, at whose discretion, the vessel will cease standard visual survey operations and break trackline.
+Additional sonobuoys will be deployed simultaneously to attempt to localise the calling animal.
+If an estimated position is obtained, the Acoustician will alert the Chief Scientist, and the vessel will proceed to that location.
+The meeting noted that a protocol for determining whether to close on blue whales will need to be developed since they can be detected at distances that would greatly reduce the amount of time available for completing survey tracklines.
+It was agreed that communication between the Acoustician and Cruise Leader would be critical when reaching a decision in these situations.